alessandro-fazzi/lfbg.pl/README.md

-# Looking For Bag Guys
+# Looking For Bad Guys

 ## The CLI version